 (on short-yardage plays, the Head Line-Judge and Line Judge may choose to pinch the ends; however, at no time should the wings allow players to line up behind them).
+On fourth down with two or less yards to the line to gain and Team A not in scrimmage kick formation, the Head Line-Judge and Line Judge should be prepared to move immediately to the line to gain after the snap.
 The Line Judge assists the Referee regarding the status of the game clock as needed.